Covid-19 Decontamination Team Leader

 In April 2020, Gildea teamed up with mobile comparison site USwitch and offered insight as a specialist cleaning consultant to help provide a number of useful hints and tips for consumers to keep mobile phone screens clean, amid the risk of Covid-19 bacteria finding its way onto smartphones screens and being able to spread via contact given its capability to survive for days on such surfaces.
 Tips included the right products to use in order to effectively disinfect phone screens and cases, as well as remove excess dust and bacteria from nooks and crannies such as charger and headphone ports.

-From November 1, 2020, Gildea and the business will take up a fresh contract, carrying out work for Hampshire Highways.
-The contract, issued via Skanska UK plc, will require Gildea and his company to carry out emergency response work and removal of clinical waste.
+From November 1, 2020, Gildea and the business took up a fresh contract, carrying out work for Hampshire Highways.
+The contract, issued via Skanska UK plc, requires Gildea and his company to carry out emergency response work and removal of clinical waste.

 Listen to Jim Gildea's Leaders Council podcast.